Age Discrimination Claim Cases

 Employers cannot base their decisions based on your age – it is considered age discrimination and may give employees the right to sue and merit employees damages which they may have suffered as a result of the employer’s unlawful actions.

 When an employee faces discrimination in the workplace, they must first file a charge with the EEOC, a government employment practice agency, before they can sue their employer.
 Only then can the employer (and any legal representative) bring a lawsuit against their employer for discrimination.
 Alternatively, you can also file a suit with HR.
 So how does one whose experienced age discrimination in the workplace file a charge with a government agency?
-We at California Employment Attorneys Group can help you throughout the entire process and provide legal representation if you so need it.
+We at California Labor Law Employment Attorneys Group can help you throughout the entire process and provide legal representation if you so need it.
 We help people who experience age discrimination and get asked questions regarding the legal process to file a suit against a current or former employer who discriminated against their employees.
 Examples of such questions include:

 - How do I file an age discrimination claim with HR?